-"Unfortunately, a boy was wrongly identified as the perpetrator, and several warriors were... shall we say over-zealous, and all made simultaneous strikes; the poor boy was burnt to a cinder – not very good for public relations," Lorlen said, grimacing.
+"Unfortunately, a boy was wrongly identified as the perpetrator, and several warriors were... shall we say over-zealous in their reaction; they all made simultaneous strikes and the poor boy was burnt to a cinder – not very good for public relations," Lorlen said, grimacing.
 "The real culprit escaped, and only one thing is for certain; whoever it was used magic."
 He took a breath, "It appears that we have ourselves a rogue in the midst of the Slums."

 Lorlen looked expectantly at his friend, but there was no hint of alarm or surprise; the calm and poised mask Akkarin often wore remained in place.

 "Not a rogue."
 The black-robed man stated quietly.